Implementing Resilience for CloudFront

 You can use Arpio to create and manage a replica bucket in another region.
 Through this mechanism, you'll simply update content in your primary region bucket, and Arpio will ensure the objects are replicated to the alternate bucket.
 You'll then configure the CloudFront Origin Group to point at both buckets.

-For CloudFront, though, you want to be able to serve data from this bucket even when you aren't actively failed over.
+As part of this set-up, you'll want to be able to serve data from this bucket even when you aren't actively failed over.
 Arpio will allow you to modify the bucket policy on the recovery environment bucket to grant access to CloudFront.
 In order to ensure that Arpio does not revert your modifications (Arpio usually tries to clean up "drift"), you need to add a "-ArpioRetain" suffix to the SID for the statement you are adding to the bucket policy.

 This bucket policy is an example: